julian-matthews/information-availability-risk/README.md

 ## What is this?
 Here we provide **R code and complete trial-by-trial data** supporting our study of non-instrumental information availability and risky decision-making.

-We used a **five-window slot machine with fixed odds** (50% chance of winning) to study how the opportunity to observe non-instrumental information about outcomes influences the decisions to gamble.
-Critically, we informed participants about which windows would subsequently provide veridical information about the gamble outcome.
+We used a **five-window slot machine with fixed odds** (50% chance of winning) to study how the opportunity to observe non-instrumental information about outcomes influences decisions to gamble.
+Critically, we informed participants about which slots would subsequently provide veridical information about the gamble outcome.

 ![methods]